Best Prepaid Cell Phones Android Central 2021

 - Stylus included

-Most of these phones will work on any carrier but a few such as the Xiaomi and Nokia will only work on T-Mobile or AT&T networks.
+More and more people are looking to leave contracts behind, especially if they know how to switch carriers, and prepaid carriers offer a lot of value.
+Most of these phones will work on any carrier but a few like Nokia will only work on T-Mobile or AT&T networks.
 You may need to get a SIM card from Verizon or Sprint based carriers to get activated.
 Carriers based on T-Mobile or AT&T's network should be able to drop a SIM card in to get going right away which is great if you want to try more than one network.

-If you are looking for a great android phone that will work on nearly every carrier without issue, check out the Pixel 3a from Google.
-It comes with a slightly higher price tag than the rest of these prepaid picks, but it has an excellent camera and Pixel phones are first in line for new Android updates straight from Google.
+If you are looking for a great android phone that will work on nearly every carrier without issue, check out the Pixel 4a from Google.
+It's not the cheapest phone around, but it has an excellent camera and Pixel phones are first in line for new Android updates straight from Google.
+These frequent updates should keep it running better for longer than many other phones of its class.

 Credits — The team that worked on this guide